n26/bob/Readme.md

 let alignCommand = AlignVersionCommand(config: gitHubConfig, defaultBranch: "Develop", plistPaths: plistPaths, author: author) try bob.register(alignCommand)
 ```
 would register a command that can be invoked by typing `align 3.0 4`.
-Bob would than create a commit on GitHub by changing the 3 specified files.
+Bob would then create a commit on GitHub by changing the 3 specified files.

 ## Getting started

 ### Creating a bot on Slack
-Bob requires a slack token in order to work.
+Bob requires a Slack token in order to work.
 You can obtain one by creating a slack bot:<br>
 1. Open the custom integration page <br>
 2. Select `Bots` <br>
 3. Type in a username for your bot. `bobthebuilder` works out nicely <br>